Architecture 2030 just returned from climate change meetings in London, Bonn, and Paris, and the news is exciting.

 At this watershed moment in human history, the architecture, planning, and building community must play a critical role in preventing irreversible climate change by working to achieve:

-ZERO fossil fuel CO2 emissions in the global built environment by the second half of this century.
+ZERO fossil fuel CO2 emissions in the global built environment by about 2050.

 The Fifth Assessment Report from the Intergovernmental Panel on Climate Change (IPCC) – the world's leading climate science body – projected a number of scenarios, each plotting amounts of carbon emissions and the resulting future global average temperatures.
 The bottom line is, there is only one scenario with a good chance of averting irreversible climate change: one that caps global cumulative industrial-era carbon emissions at under one trillion tons.